Advice for Getting Through a Manic Episode: Natalie’s Story

 August 3, 2020

 This article features personal advice from a Families for Depression Awareness volunteer’s lived experience.
-To learn more about bipolar disorder, mania, and the role of the family caregiver, visit familyaware.org/bipolardisorder.
+To learn more about bipolar disorder, what a manic episode is, and the role of the family caregiver, visit familyaware.org/bipolardisorder.

 It seems the one question on everyone’s mind after my last manic episode was, “How do we stop the manic episode from getting worse once you’re in it?”
 This was also on my mind.
 Looking back at the three manic episodes in my life, it would have been amazing to have had some sort of “miracle” that stopped the mania before I spent thousands of dollars, carried through on grandiose ideas, and experienced delusions.
 If there is a way to limit the destruction that takes place during a manic episode, what is it?